-Note: If performing amplification of more than one sample for the same sequencing run, prepare a master mix of the table components excluding the water and template in the master mix.
+NOTE: If performing amplification of more than one sample for the same sequencing run, prepare a master mix of the table components excluding the water and template in the master mix.
 One internal primer is shared among 12 reactions.
 Ensure a unique combination of both internal barcode and dual index combination for each sample when designing the sequencing pool.
-A RT-PCR1 MM can be prepared for all 12 reactions or less at once which includes the internal barcode according to your design.
-Add 10-15% extra of each component to the master mix to account for pipetting losses ("RT-PCR1 Master Mix" example is 15% additional).
+A RT-PCR1 MM can be prepared for all 12 reactions or less at once which includes the internal barcoded primer as part of the MM.
+A new MM should be prepared for each unique internal barcode according to your design.
+Add 10-15% extra of each component to the master mix to account for pipetting losses (RT-PCR1 Master Mix example is 15% additional (Table 2B)).